All That Jazz

 Large saxophones on a bridge in DInant, the city where Adolphe Sax was born.

-Large saxophones on a bridge in Dinant, Belgium the city where Adolphe Sax was born.
-Image credit: photcory from Pinterest.
+Large saxophones on a bridge in Dinant, Belgium, where Adolphe Sax was born.
+Image credit: photo from Pinterest.

-I do realize that other musicians besides smooth jazz artists play the saxophone, it just so happens that the saxophone is my musical melody of choice.
-My list of women favorites include Mindy Abair, Candy Duffer, and Jessy J. As for the men, the list is endless but must admit to Lou Donaldson, Boney James, Kenny G Richard Elliot, Gerald Albright, and Walter Beasley.
+I realize that other musicians besides smooth jazz artists play the saxophone, and it just so happens that the saxophone is my musical melody of choice.
+My list of women’s favorites includes Mindy Abair, Candy Duffer, and Jessy J. As for men, the list is endless, but I must admit to Lou Donaldson, Boney James, Kenny G Richard Elliot, Gerald Albright, and Walter Beasley.

 Have a fabulous week!